simon-glitch/simon-glitch.github.io/books/ziran.md

 c.ai
 "Definitely.
 I'm eager to read the book and learn more about the shaded-realm," Ziran replied.
 "Even if some of the author's speculation turns out to be inaccurate, there will still be a lot of valuable information that I can use to help me open my shadow chakras."

+Peiyu's words made Ziran realize something: he could learn much more about the shaded-realm from reading the book than Peiyu could tell him, since she did not have any experience with shadow chakras herself.

+"Thank you," Ziran nodded.
+"I look forward to reading the book."

+"I look forward to seeing you get stronger."
+Peiyu cheered, "I am so glad that you are finally becoming optimistic.
+I understand how it feels when the whole world is against you, since I used to be in a similar position.
+Of course, I don't have shadow chakras like you do."

+"Hmm..."
+Peiyu pondered for a second, "How much can you life anyways?
+You arms look like noodles to begin with.
+I'm guessing you have tried to at least build muscle ... does your family feed you at least?"
+Worry started to fill Peiyu's conscious.
+She could easily presume that Ziran's family doesn't feed him, since he is so pathetically weak.

+Peiyu's concern and empathy surprised Ziran, and he felt his heart flutter a little.

+*I haven't had a family member who cared about my well-being for a long time.* Ziran thought.

+"My parents aren't very generous with food, so I don't eat a lot," Ziran confessed.
+"My hunger usually gets so bad that I sometimes steal vegetables from our garden."

+Peiyu's worries grew even more and she felt very sad for Ziran.
+Peiyu also felt angry towards Ziran's parents for not properly providing for their son.

+"Ah, and I can only life 15 lbs.
+And I can carry approximately 15 lbs in a backpack."
+Ziran answered her question.

+"Well, that all changes today, Ziran."
+Peiyu put her hand on his shoulder, and looked into his eyes with determination.
+Ziran could see an actual fire light in her iris.
+This was a magical display of emotion, which proved that Peiyu had at least opened her 1st chakra.
+Ziran felt a little jealous, because he couldn't do that.

+*Yet.
+I can't do that yet, but I might be able to in the future.* Ziran's heart was filled with the hope and fire he could feel emnating from Peiyu.
+It was like a fraction of her energy and charisma had somehow been transfered into him.

+Peiyu saw Ziran smiling, and knew *I am succeeding.* With this, she said "I will make you a man, and you will grow strong enough to lift the entire continent!"
+This was a bit of a hyperbole, since the strongest person in known history could only lift 5% of the continent.

+Ziran's heart began to race as Peiyu's determination radiated an intensity that Ziran had never felt before.
+In that moment, Peiyu's words and actions made Ziran feel like he was strong and capable of anything, even though Peiyu was aware that it was just a little hyperbole.

+Ziran felt his hunger leave him as Peiyu's charisma and energy filled his body.
+He felt like he could take on the world and accomplish his goals, thanks to Peiyu's words and motivation.

+*I will become strong.
+I will open my shadow chakras.* Ziran told himself with determination.

+"Good.
+Now that you are hyped, you can begin learning about the shaded-realm."
+Peiyu said, now calmed down.

+Peiyu sat down, and began orating a great lecture.
+"A long time ago, the world's light was too powerful, and prevented life form evolving into multicellular organisms.
+So, the lord of shadows created the shaded-realm.
+He used the shaded-realm to add powerful shading to the world, and allow for matter to take on more complex forms.
+With this, the wide of variety of life we know today was able to evolve.
+The shaded-realm powerful wormholes to link the shaded-realm to the main-realm.
+The main-realm is the space that WE live in.
+These wormholes are all over the place, and are able to persist regardless of the chaotic forces of nature around them.
+Wormholes allow shade-worms to travel between the 2 realms.
+Shade-worms correct extremely high levels of energy, forcing it to dissipate and stabilize.
+Shade-worms are actually attracted to dancing shadows and flickering lights.
+There is also another kind of worm, called memory worms.
+These prevent hallucinations and prevent dreams from harming the soul.
+You can summon memory worms by intentionally imagining complex stories in your head.
+If there are both shade-worms and memory worms in the same small vicinity, they can create memory vortexes.
+These are regions of warped space that, when focused on, reinforces wormholes to the shaded-realm.
+More importantly, if an onlooker focuses on the warped space, it should summon shadow-bunnies, and generate a small amount of shade-energy."

+Peiyu's words were like music to Ziran's ears.
+Each sentence contained a wealth of information that Ziran eagerly soaked up like a sponge.
+Ziran listened closely to every word Peiyu said, taking mental notes as he took in the knowledge she was imparting.

+"That's a lot of information," Ziran noted as he made a mental note of what Peiyu had explained so far.
+"But it's very interesting.
+And you said that shade-worms can help me open my shadow chakras?"

+Peiyu nodded and replied to Ziran's question.

+"Yes.
+Shade-worms are the key to opening shadow chakras in the main world."
+Peiyu told Ziran.
+"In the past, people who had shadow chakras found a way to lure shade-worms into the main realm to open their shadow chakras and cultivate qi."

+Peiyu's explanation further filled Ziran with hope and excitement.
+Peiyu's words inspired him and made him want to learn more.